-Sandimmune is a prescription medication approved by the Food and Drug Administration (FDA) in 1983 to help prevent organ rejection in people who have received transplants.
-More recently, Sandimmune has been used to treat severe cases of rheumatoid arthritis when other medicines are not working.
-Sandimmune may be referred to by its drug name, Cyclosporine.
-Cyclosporine is also sold under the brand name Neoral.
+Sandimmune is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to help prevent organ rejection in people who have received kidney, liver, and heart transplants.
+Sandimmune is sometimes prescribed off-label to treat rheumatoid arthritis when other medicines are not working.
+Sandimmune is also referred to by its drug name, cyclosporine.

 Sandimmune is an immunosuppressant, or in other words, a drug that suppresses the immune system.
 Sandimmune is also considered a disease-modifying antirheumatic drug (DMARD).
-Sandimmune binds to proteins in T cells, a type of white blood cell involved in autoimmune reactions, and interferes with their growth and activity.
-Sandimmune is believed to work by inhibiting T cells from participating in autoimmune attacks.
+Sandimmune is believed to work by inhibiting T cells, a type of white blood cell involved in autoimmune attacks.

 How do I take it?

 Prescribing information states that Sandimmune is taken orally as a capsule or solution.
 Sandimmune should be taken exactly as prescribed by a physician.

 Do not eat grapefruit or drink grapefruit juice while taking Sandimmune.

 The FDA-approved label for Sandimmune lists common side effects including high blood pressure, kidney dysfunction, tremors, excessive hair growth, and gum tissue overgrowth.

 Rare but serious side effects listed for Sandimmune include kidney damage, liver damage, blot clots, high blood potassium levels, increased risk of lymphoma and other cancers, nerve damage, and severe allergic reactions.